amvstrm/amvstrm/README.md

 # AMVSTRM
 Anime Streaming Site Built with Nuxt.js, Vuetify and [AMV APIs](https://github.com/amvstrm/api).

 This Website is still in development and there will be bug and css issue.
+There will be better readme documentation soon.
+We still working on improving the speed and code + the API.

 ## Features
 - Save Bookmarking in localStorage
 - Search Any Anime
-- No ADs
+- No ADs + No ADs Popup on the video player
-- Using Plyr.link and [nsPlayer](https://player.nscdn.ml)
+- Using Plyr.link and [nsPlayer](https://player.nscdn.ml) as the video player
 - Fast and Simple also Easy To Use

 ## ToDos